 The effect of the Draft Mamre Road Precinct Structure Plan would be to designate more than 29ha, or 15%, of the overall 118 hectare SSD 9522 site as being unsuitable for urban development.
-Lot 22 forms part of this broader site, which is controlled by Frasers Property Industrial and Altis Property Partners.
-In the case of Lot 22, this will result in around 50% of the Lot being unsuited for industrial development.
-It is estimated that up to 1,000 equivalent full time jobs could be lost on this overall SSD 9522 site as a result.
+Lot X forms part of this broader site, which is controlled by Frasers Property Industrial and Altis Property Partners.
+As a result, it is estimated that up to 1,000 equivalent full time jobs could be lost on this broader SSD 9522 site alone.